 What is a rather staid business like DuPont doing in a best-of branding roundup?

-Our choice may be unusual, but the company’s 2018 rebrand is more proof that the simplest ideas are often the best ideas.
+Our choice may be unusual, but its 2018 rebrand is more proof that the most straightforward ideas are often the best ideas.

 DuPont is an enduring brand, having been around since 1802.

 That’s an impressively long time to have the same branding.

 This might make the fact that DuPont chose to rebrand surprising, but the company had many good reasons.